Facts & Figures

 The following facts and figures should provide you with a general understanding and familiarity with the rich tradition of Notre Dame's undergraduate residence halls.
-If you have any question (especially historical information).
+If you have any questions (especially historical information), please contact our office.

-- Only eight residence halls have air conditioning.
-Air conditioning is typically operational only in August, September, and May.
+- Only twelve residence halls have air conditioning.
+Air conditioning is typically operational only in August, September, and May for academic year students.

 - The tallest residence hall is Morrissey Hall.
 It is the only residence hall with a 5th floor (although, no residence hall rooms are higher than the 4th floor in any building).

-- Four residence halls have student rooms in basements (Sorin, Fisher, Pangborn, Lyons).
+- Five residence halls have student rooms in basements (Sorin, Fisher, Pangborn, Lyons, Farley).

 - Badin Hall has the largest percentage of single rooms (approx. 60%) available for students, while (St. Edward's Hall is the only residence hall to have no single rooms (aside from hall staff rooms).

 - Every residence hall has a chapel.
 Keenan and Stanford Halls share the largest chapel on campus.

 - All residence halls have laundry facilities on-site (see "inside common areas" pictures in our residence hall photo gallery for pictures of laundry facilities).
 Most machines operate using an ID card reader.
 All machines are coin operated.